-The Company is subject to U.S. federal, state and local income tax at the rate applicable to corporations less the rate attributable to the noncontrolling interests in Virtu Financial.
+The Company is subject to U.S. federal, state and local income tax at the rate applicable to corporations less the rate attributable to the noncontrolling interest in Virtu Financial.
 These noncontrolling interests are subject to U.S. taxation as partnerships.
-Accordingly, for the three months ended March 31, 2018 and 2017, the income attributable to these noncontrolling interests is reported in the condensed consolidated statements of comprehensive income, but the related U.S. income tax expense attributable to these noncontrolling interests is not reported by the Company as it is the obligation of the individual partners.
-The Company's provisions for income taxes and effective tax rates were \$58.5 million and 12.5% and \$2.8 million and 11.8% for the three months ended March 31, 2018 and 2017, respectively.
+Accordingly, for the three and six months ended June 30, 2018 and 2017, the income attributable to these noncontrolling interests is reported in the condensed consolidated statements of comprehensive income, but the related U.S. income tax expense attributable to these noncontrolling interests is not reported by the Company as it is the obligation of the individual partners.
+The Company's provisions for income taxes and effective tax rates were \$3.0 million and 6.0%, and \$0.8 million and 15.0% for the three months ended June 30, 2018 and 2017, respectively, and \$61.5 million and 13.1%, and \$3.6 million and 12.3% for the six months ended June 30, 2018 and 2017, respectively.
 Income tax expense is also affected by the differing effective tax rates in foreign, state and local jurisdictions where certain of the Company's subsidiaries are subject to corporate taxation.

-Included in Other assets on the condensed consolidated statements of financial condition at March 31, 2018 and December 31, 2017 are current income tax receivables of \$103.6 million and \$115.2 million, respectively.
-The balances primarily comprises the income tax benefit of KCG net operating losses that were generated prior to the Acquisition and that are eligible to be carried back by the Company.
-Included in Accounts payable and accrued expenses and other liabilities on the condensed consolidated statements of financial condition at March 31, 2018 and December 31, 2017 are current tax liabilities of \$52.6 million and \$7.6 million, respectively.
+Included in Other assets on the condensed consolidated statements of financial condition at June 30, 2018 and December 31, 2017 are current income tax receivables of \$40.9 million and \$115.2 million, respectively.
+The balance at June 30, 2018 primarily comprises income taxes due to the Company from federal, state and local, and foreign tax jurisdictions based on income before taxes, and the balance at December 31, 2017 primarily comprises the income tax benefit of KCG net operating losses that were generated prior to the Acquisition and are eligible to be carried back by the Company.
+Included in Accounts payable and accrued expenses and other liabilities on the condensed consolidated statements of financial condition at June 30, 2018 and December 31, 2017 are current tax liabilities of \$8.3 million and \$7.6 million, respectively.
 The balances primarily comprise income taxes owed to federal, state and local, and foreign tax jurisdictions based on income before taxes.

-Deferred income taxes arise primarily due to the amortization of the deferred tax assets recognized in connection with the IPO (Note 6 "Tax Receivable Agreements") and the Acquisition of KCG (Note 3 "Acquisition of KCG Holdings, Inc."), differences in the valuation of financial assets and liabilities, and in connection with other temporary differences arising from the deductibility of compensation and depreciation expenses in different time periods for book and income tax return purposes.
+Deferred income taxes arise primarily due to the amortization of the deferred tax assets recognized in connection with the IPO (Note 6 "Tax Receivable Agreements") and the Acquisition of KCG (Note 3 "Acquisition of KCG Holdings, Inc."), differences in the valuation of financial assets and liabilities, and other temporary differences arising from the deductibility of compensation and depreciation expenses in different time periods for book and income tax return purposes.